 I am tired of being afraid, I am terrified of being trapped here, her eyes seemed to plead….

 I cut the bonds at His knees, and thought about fear of inevitable change, fear of loss, fear of what the future holds…

 How I used to think that love dies in the presence of fear, but here, love was the means to overcome fear.

 Then it was time to cut away my bonds; to cut the ribbon I had made.

 I momentarily entertained the fear that my own actual blade would be too dull to cut through the ribbon, but it flawlessly sliced through the fabric, into three pieces.

-As clear as day, I saw the vision of the other Heathir, bound there before my eyes…and just as it was with Loki, it took three strokes.
+Then, as clear as day, I saw the vision of the other Heathir, bound there before my eyes…and just as it was with Loki, it took three strokes.